 Well, certainly, but also we have an aging population as well, and we are living longer because of modern medicine.

-Now it's pretty common.
+Now, it's pretty common.

-Uh close to 10%, about 8% of all adults over the age of 65 have some form of dementia.
+Close to 10%, about 8% of all adults over the age of 65 have some form of dementia.

 And that number doubles every five years after 65.

-And with Americans living the average age is now about 80 to 81, you know, you have a lot of people living with dementia.
+And with Americans living, the average age is now about 80 to 81, you know, you have a lot of people living with dementia.

-And as you said, it doesn't just affect the person, it affects everyone around them.
+And as you said, it doesn't just affect the person.

-They are still sometimes they're physically fit, they're still completely able to take care of themselves, but mentally they're not all there.
+They're still completely able to take care of themselves, but mentally they're not all there.

 So it is lovely when you hear about these communities that are really focusing on, you know, keeping in mind that there are some people who have really lost that cognitive ability over the years.

-It's called Lekanimab.
+It's called lacanomab.

 Interesting.

-I didn't know that I know there were some meds that you could take to slow it down, but they weren't all that effective, really, Doctor.
+I know there were some meds that you could take to slow it down, but they weren't all that effective, really, doctor.

-You get it every two weeks, that by this infusion, they did show that they had decreased those plaques in the brain, and those who had a decrease in those plaques in the brain, they actually had their symptoms were slowed down compared to the placebo arm.
+And those who had a decrease in those plaques in the brain, they actually had their symptoms were slowed down compared to the placebo arm.

-Uh the couple of caveats when it comes to this medication.
+The couple of caveats when it comes to this medication.

-And Medicare doesn't cover all of it.
+One, it's incredibly expensive, and Medicare doesn't cover all of it.

-But the way that he did that was by actually saying That Medicare won't be covering Alzheimer's medication.
+But the way that he did that was by actually saying that Medicare won't be covering Alzheimer's medication.

 Wow.